 This restaurant turned food truck is relatively new to the scene, but has a history of serving healthy food to hungry diners for 40 years.
 And you’ll soon be one of those loyal diners once you taste their Mediterranean-influenced fare that includes salad pockets that you can get with hummus, tuna, chicken, or steak.
 Find the roving restaurant at a different location around Boston every weekday.

 Where cupcake shops were once all the rage, it seems that juice bars have taken over, which is good news for those looking to eat healthier.
 Cocobeet’s juices, smoothies, salads, snacks, and sandwiches are all vegan, GMO-free, organic, locally sourced, raw, gluten-free, and prepared fresh daily.
 A meal at the Government Center location is sure to leave you glowing all afternoon.

 Yes, Flour is largely known for its decadent treats (think rich brownies and sticky buns the size of your head), but it also has a lot of healthy lunch options.
-From the fresh salads featuring whole grains to the roasted sweet potato and curried tuna sandwiches, you’ll find a satisfying lunch at one of Flour’s four locations.
+From the fresh salads featuring whole grains to the roasted sweet potato and curried tuna sandwiches, you’ll find a satisfying lunch at one of Flour’s eight locations.
 Just try to avoid the pastry case on the way out!

 If you’ve been stuck in a lunch rut, consider branching out of your usual routine with a trip to Lucy Ethiopian Cafe near the Symphony T stop.
 The mostly vegetarian menu is served on traditional Ethiopian injera bread and will fill you up with delightful flavors you’re unlikely to encounter elsewhere.